 What to look for in a Desiccated Liver Supplement

-There are three major things to look for in any desiccated liver supplement before you buy:
+There are three major factors to look for in any desiccated liver supplement before you buy:

-- The location of the cattle it’s sourced from
+- The quality of the cattle it’s sourced from

 - Whether or not it contains any additives